Zack Short Preview, Player Props: Tigers vs. Guardians

 Zack Short At The Plate

-- Short is hitting .231 with eight doubles, five home runs and 18 walks.
+- Short has eight doubles, five home runs and 19 walks while hitting .229.

-- Short has had an RBI in 15 games this season (21.1%), including 10 multi-RBI outings (14.1%).
-He has also driven home three or more of his team's runs in three contests.
+- In 20.3% of his games this year, Short has had at least one RBI.
+He's picked up more than one in 13.5% and driven in three or more of his team's runs in three contests.

-- He has scored at least once 12 times this year (16.9%), including one multi-run game.
+- He has scored at least one run 12 times this year (16.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.